bernardobast/Blackjack-Game/README.md

 * Initial value each player begins the game.
 Between 10 and 500.
 * Initial bet value of each player.

-An example of an input file is provided.
+An example of an input file with the name parametros.txt is provided.

 # Output Statistics File